w3c-fedid/FedCM/explorations/HOWTO.md

 1. A request for the `/fedcm.json` configuration.
 2. A request for a list of accounts that the user can use for federated sign-in.
 3. A request for a metadata about clients (RPs).
-4. A request for an ID token associated with a specified account.
+4. A request for an ID assertion associated with a specified account.
-5. A request to revoke an ID token associated with an account.

 All of these must be served over HTTPS.
 These requests are tagged with a browser-controlled header `Sec-FedCM-CSRF` to identify them as browser-generated